-Unicorn companies are exciting for investors because of the significant gains that they can create.
-However, any time there is an opportunity for significant gains, there’s also the opportunity for significant losses.
+Unicorn companies are exciting for investors because of the significant gains they can create.
+However, any time there’s an opportunity for significant gains, there’s also the opportunity for significant losses.

 Just like any other company, unicorn companies can do belly flops, and due to their overwhelmingly high early valuations, their belly flops have a tendency to be incredibly painful.
 So, it takes a special kind of investor to invest in these types of stocks.

-In particular, if you’re an investor with a heavy risk appetite, a strong understanding for technology and the implications of new and innovative technology, and the ability to take on losses and absorb them without losing your livelihood, unicorn stocks may be for you.
-On the other hand, if you’re not comfortable with risk and don’t have money to lose in the stock market, this is a category of stock that you should stay away from.
+In particular, if you’re an investor with a heavy risk appetite, a strong understanding of the implications of new and innovative technology, and the ability to take on losses and absorb them without losing your livelihood, unicorn stocks may be for you.
+On the other hand, if you’re not comfortable with risk and don’t have money to lose in the stock market, this is a category of stock you should stay away from.

 Unicorn stocks are intriguing.
-These companies do the seemingly impossible; they create technologies that are so ahead of their time that they have the potential to change the shape of the entire sector in which they work.
+These companies create technologies or services that are so ahead of their time that they have the potential to change the shape of the entire sector in which they work.
 In doing so, they fly to billion-dollar valuations well ahead of their peers.

 However, there’s a catch.
-Unlike the mythical creatures for which they’re named, unicorn companies aren’t all perfect and beautiful.
+Unlike the mythical creatures for which they’re named, unicorns in the market aren’t all perfect and beautiful.
 While some have the potential to generate significant gains, they also have the potential to generate significant losses.

 So, if you’re considering investing in these stocks, instead of making a FOMO-based trade, take the time to do your research and seriously consider whether the technology that keeps the unicorn’s ticker ticking is something that you believe to be revolutionary.
 Dive into the company’s books, and make an educated decision for yourself as to whether the company’s billion-dollar valuation is justified.